rollkit/rollkit/store/store.md

 - `Height`: Returns the height of the highest block in the store.
 - `SetHeight`: Sets given height in the store if it's higher than the existing height in the store.
 - `SaveBlock`: Saves a block along with its seen commit.
-- `LoadBlock`: Returns a block at a given height.
+- `GetBlock`: Returns a block at a given height.
-- `LoadBlockByHash`: Returns a block with a given block header hash.
+- `GetBlockByHash`: Returns a block with a given block header hash.
 - `SaveBlockResponses`: Saves block responses in the Store.
-- `LoadBlockResponses`: Returns block results at a given height.
+- `GetBlockResponses`: Returns block results at a given height.
-- `LoadCommit`: Returns a commit for a block at a given height.
+- `GetCommit`: Returns a commit for a block at a given height.
-- `LoadCommitByHash`: Returns a commit for a block with a given block header hash.
+- `GetCommitByHash`: Returns a commit for a block with a given block header hash.
 - `UpdateState`: Updates the state saved in the Store.
 Only one State is stored.
-- `LoadState`: Returns the last state saved with UpdateState.
+- `GetState`: Returns the last state saved with UpdateState.
 - `SaveValidators`: Saves the validator set at a given height.
-- `LoadValidators`: Returns the validator set at a given height.
+- `GetValidators`: Returns the validator set at a given height.

 The `TxnDatastore` interface inside [go-datastore] is used for constructing different key-value stores for the underlying storage of a full node.
 The are two different implementations of `TxnDatastore` in [kv.go]: